-Notwithstanding this progress in many countries, the adoption of Habitat II did not produce the desired outcomes, and significant challenges remain in housing.
-Overall, Habitat II encouraged a significant change in housing provision approaches, with governments assuming the role of "enablers" in housing development, and backing away from direct delivery processes.
-The Habitat II Agenda encouraged governments to "expand the supply of affordable housing through appropriate regulatory measures and market incentives" (§61).VI However, most governments reduced their role in direct provision of housing supply, without providing compensatory incentives, planning and regulatory frameworks to encourage other actors to step forward to provide adequate housing to keep pace with growth in demand, and at affordable prices.
+appropriate regulatory measures and market incentives" (§61).
+However, most governments reduced their role in direct provision of housing supply, without providing compensatory incentives, planning and regulatory frameworks to encourage other actors to step forward to provide adequate housing to keep pace with growth in demand, and at affordable prices.
 With few exceptions, resources and investments dedicated to housing were curtailed and the scope of state engagement reduced.
 Less government intervention in the majority of cases resulted in fewer or no housing opportunities for the poorest and the most vulnerable.

-Equally important, evidence questions the degree to which the international community actually met the MDG slum-upgrading target.
-UN-Habitat has recognized that these goals were set too low and that they were achieved by the activities of China and India alone. vii Given the low standards of the definitions for improved water and improved sanitation facilities, it is questionable whether several countries significantly improved the lives of slum dwellers.
-According to its own definition of slumsviii, the UN was able to claim that India's urban slum population decreased between 2000 and 2010, while India's own official sources showed an expansion of slum residents. xix Security of tenure was not included in the MDG goal in spite of its inclusion in UN-Habitat's definition of slums.
-The inclusion of secure tenure would likely have resulted in significantly lower MDG success rates given the resistance of improving tenure for many of the urban poor globally.
-Furthermore, the final version of the SDGs lacked a poverty threshold for urban environments which has led to an underreporting of urban poverty.
+10. Equally important, evidence questions the degree to which the international community actually met the Millennium Development Goal slum-upgrading target.
+UN-Habitat has recognized that these goals were set too low and that they were achieved by the activities of China and India alone.
+The Given the low standards of the definitions for improved water and improved sanitation facilities, it is questionable whether several countries significantly improved the lives of slum dwellers.
+According to its own definition of slums, the United Nations was able to claim that India's urban slum population decreased between 2000 and 2010, while India's own official sources showed an expansion of slum residents.
+Security of tenure was not included in the Millennium Development Goal in spite of its inclusion in UN-Habitat's definition of slums.
+The inclusion of secure tenure would likely have resulted in significantly lower Millennium Development Goal success rates given the resistance of improving tenure for many of the urban poor globally.
+Furthermore, the final version of the Sustainable Development Goals lacked a